revbayes/revbayes.github.io/README.md

 Making changes to the site
 =================

 When making changes to the site, you should always work on the `source` branch.
-After committing your changes to `source`, simply run the `update-site.sh` script.
+After committing your changes to `source`, simply run the `deploy.sh` script.
 This script will take care of the steps involved to push both the `source` and `master` branches to github.

-	sh update-site.sh
+	./deploy.sh

 Setting up jekyll
 =================